agntcy/slim-spec/draft-agntcy-slim.md

 SLIM requires several types of identifiers: node names, channel names, and client locators.

+## RPC in Agentic Protocols and Relationship to Messaging

+Most agent-facing interfaces in use today—such as A2A and the Model Context Protocol (MCP)—are Remote Procedure Call (RPC) oriented.
+They expose synchronous request/response semantics for tool invocation, resource listing, and capability execution.
+This section clarifies how RPC relates to asynchronous messaging and how the two paradigms interoperate in agentic systems.

+### RPC vs. Messaging: Synchronous vs. Asynchronous

+- **RPC (A2A, MCP)**: The caller issues a request and blocks or awaits a timely response.
+Semantics emphasize tightly scoped operations (for example, “call tool X with parameters Y”) with bounded latency and explicit error contracts.
+- **Messaging (AMQP, MQTT, NATS, Kafka, SLIM)**: Decoupled producers and consumers communicate via topics, subjects, or queues.
+Delivery can be one-to-one, one-to-many, or many-to-many, with loose coupling, buffering, and retries.
+Producers are not inherently blocked by consumers.

+In practice, agentic applications need both: synchronous tool invocations for interactivity and asynchronous channels for streaming output, progress, coordination, and fan-out/fan-in patterns.

+### Challenges of RPC over Messaging

+Bridging synchronous RPC semantics with asynchronous messaging infrastructure introduces several challenges:

+- **Request/Response Correlation**: Messaging systems are inherently decoupled and do not guarantee a direct response path.
+Implementing RPC requires correlating requests and responses, often using unique identifiers and temporary reply channels.
+- **Latency and Ordering**: Messaging layers may introduce variable delivery latency and do not guarantee strict ordering, which can complicate synchronous RPC expectations.
+- **Error Handling**: Messaging systems may buffer, retry, or drop messages, making it difficult to propagate errors and timeouts in a way that matches RPC contracts.
+- **Streaming and Multiplexing**: Supporting streaming RPC (e.g., bidirectional or server/client streaming) over messaging requires careful management of stream lifecycles, backpressure, and multiplexing multiple logical RPCs over shared channels.
+- **Security and Authorization**: Ensuring that only authorized parties can invoke or respond to RPCs, and that all messages are authenticated and encrypted, is more complex in a distributed, group-based messaging environment.

+The SRPC capability in SLIM addresses these challenges by providing a native, secure, and streaming RPC abstraction directly over the SLIM messaging layer, as described in the following section.

+## Remote Procedure Calls over SLIM (SRPC)

+SLIM natively supports Remote Procedure Calls (RPC) through its SRPC (SLIM RPC) capability, enabling efficient, secure, and flexible communication patterns for distributed and agentic applications.
+SRPC is designed to provide gRPC-like streaming RPC semantics directly over the SLIM transport, leveraging SLIM's secure, multiplexed, and group-oriented messaging infrastructure.

+### Overview

+SRPC allows applications to define and invoke remote procedures using familiar gRPC patterns, including unary calls, client streaming, server streaming, and bidirectional streaming.
+This enables developers to build complex, stateful, and interactive workflows between distributed agents, services, and tools, all while benefiting from SLIM's end-to-end security and group membership features.

+### Key Features

+- **Streaming RPC Support**: SRPC supports all gRPC streaming modes, allowing for flexible data exchange patterns such as real-time data feeds, interactive sessions, and collaborative workflows.
+- **Multiplexed Transport**: Multiple concurrent RPC streams can be established over a single SLIM connection, reducing overhead and improving resource efficiency.
+- **Secure Group Communication**: SRPC leverages SLIM's MLS-based security model, ensuring that all RPC calls and responses are encrypted and authenticated within the context of secure groups.
+- **Protocol Buffers Integration**: Service definitions and message schemas are specified using Protocol Buffers, enabling strong typing and interoperability across languages and platforms.

+### Architecture

+SRPC is implemented as a protocol extension and a set of client/server libraries that integrate with the SLIM session layer.
+Developers define service interfaces using Protocol Buffers, and code generation tools produce client and server stubs that handle message serialization, stream management, and invocation logic over SLIM channels.

+The SRPC protocol manages the lifecycle of RPC streams, including initiation, message exchange, error handling, and stream termination.
+It ensures that all communication adheres to SLIM's security and routing policies, and that group membership and authorization are enforced for each RPC interaction.

+### Benefits for Agentic Applications

+By providing native, streaming RPC capabilities, SRPC enables agentic AI applications and distributed systems to:

+- Orchestrate complex, multi-step workflows across multiple agents and services.
+- Exchange large or continuous data streams efficiently and securely.
+- Implement interactive, real-time collaboration between distributed components.
+- Simplify integration with existing gRPC-based tools and ecosystems.

+SRPC makes it possible to build robust, scalable, and secure agentic applications that fully leverage the power of SLIM's messaging and group communication model.

 Node names are used for secure onboarding and authentication.
 Node names do not have aggregation requirements and therefore use decentralized identifiers: